 A goal of the xSDK is to improve interoperability among software libraries and domain components.
 The first xSDK release (xsdk-0.1.0, April 2016) comprised four widely used, independent numerical software libraries (hypre, PETSc, SuperLU, and Trilinos) and an application component (Alquimia).
 The second and third releases (xsdk-0.2.0-alpha, April 2017 and xsdk-0.3.0, December 2017) added the PFLOTRAN subsurface application and a few numerical libraries (MAGMA, MFEM, and SUNDIALS).
 The fourth release (xsdk-0.4.0, December 2018) had major additions of several scientific library packages (AMReX, deal.ii, DTK, Omega_h, PHIST, PLASMA, PUMI, SLEPc, STRUMPACK, and TASMANIAN).
 The fifth release (xsdk-0.5.0, November 2019) included three scientific libraries (ButterflyPACK, Ginkgo, and preCICE) and our first introduction of a python-based library (libEnsemble).
-The newest release (xsdk-0.6.0, November 2020) adds two numerical libraries (heFFTe, and SLATE).
+The sixth release (xsdk-0.6.0, November 2020) added two numerical libraries (heFFTe, and SLATE).
 The seventh release (xsdk-0.7.0, November 2021) adds a geometric search library (ArborX).
 The latest release (xsdk-0.8.0, November 2022) adds two numerical libraries HiOp and ExaGO; additional packages are working toward compatibility with xSDK community policies and will be part of forthcoming xSDK releases.

 Explanations of packages’ approaches to address xSDK community policies are in the Github repo for xsdk-policy-compatibility.